electionscience/vote.electionscience.org/README.md

   `http://localhost:8000/approval_polls`

-  You should see a sample webpage, with the approval\_frame main frame embedded to one side.
   There won't be any polls yet, but you can login with the superuser account you created.
   Then you should be able to create polls, vote in them, and see the results.